SQream/sqream_docs/configuration_guides/query_timeout_minutes.rst

 Query Timeout Minutes
 **************************************************

-The ``QueryTimeoutMinutes`` flag is designed to identify queries that are stuck, having exceeded the specified time limit.
+The ``QueryTimeoutMinutes`` session flag is designed to identify queries that have exceeded a specified time limit.
 Once the flag value is reached, the query automatically stops.

 * **Data type** - integer
 * **Default value** - ``0`` (no query timeout)